-We observe six regions of the same length that correspond to the six GEMM operations inside the kernel.
-For each region we show the vector length of the \texttt{vfmadd}.
+We observe six regions of the same duration that correspond to the six GEMM operations inside the kernel.
 In here lies the main performance limiter: the VL of \texttt{vfmadd} instructions is between one and three double-precision elements, when the vector unit can support up to~256.
 The cost of issuing one instruction to the vector unit is very high compared to a scalar instruction, but this cost is usually hidden by operating on multiple elements per instruction.
 Paying the issue cost for each element defeats the purpose of using the vector unit.

 To better leverage hardware based on long vectors, we need to expose more instruction level parallelism.
 To achieve this, the code must expose more {\em work}.
-For example, computing merging the computation of multiple cells into a single function scope.
-The following section presents an implementation of DGEMM that processes batches of matrices instead of a single pair.
+For example, merging the computation of multiple cells into a single function scope.
+The following section presents an implementation of GEMM that processes batches of matrices, corresponding to multiple cells, instead of a single pair of matrices (single cell).